 Building (or rebuilding) a relationship happens face to face.
 It doesn’t happen over the phone.
 There’s a reason I call long-distance relationships the “long-distance nightmare”.

-Two studies by Mehrabian & Wiener, 1967 and Mehrabian & Ferris, 1967 came to the conclusion that 55% of communication is body language, 38% is tone of voice, and 7% is the words spoken.
+Two studies by Mehrabian & Wiener, 1967 and Mehrabian & Ferris, 1967 came to the conclusion that 55% of communication is body language, 38% is the tone of voice, and 7% is the words spoken.

 Mehrabian himself has stated that this formula is far from absolute because it doesn’t take into account the context of the situation.
 But we can use the formula as a proxy to make an important point: it’s much harder to get your meaning across without body language as a context clue.

 Why is this important?
 Consider this little tidbit from my article on the 6 reasons why she really left you:

 A 2013 study on divorce found that 83% of women cited a lack of validation for their feelings and opinions as a major factor in the split, followed by their spouse not listening or talking about himself too much coming in at 56%.

 Effective communication matters, and it doesn’t take place over the phone.
 The same is true of attraction: while you can maintain it, it’s hard to rebuild it over the phone, especially if you have no idea what you are doing.
 If one or both of you moves away, it’s a clear sign that the fate of your relationship is more or less decided.
 Getting back together is not an option – and you should expect that she won’t come back.

 3: You Screwed Up Badly (Or Repeatedly)